awsdocs/aws-transfer-user-guide/doc_source/troubleshooting.md

 *Executionthrottled*

 Execution is throttled if a workflow is getting triggered at a rate that is faster than the system can support\.
 This log message indicates that you must slow down your execution rate for workflows\.
 If you are not able to scale down your workflow\-execution rate, contact AWS Support at [Contact AWS](https://aws.amazon.com/contact-us)\.

+*Service failure on starting workflow*

+If you remove a workflow from a server, and replace it with a new one, you need to wait approximately 10 minutes before executing the new workflow\.
+The Transfer Family server caches the workflow details, and it takes 10 minutes for the server to refresh its cache\.

 ## Troubleshoot workflow copy errors<a name="source-bucket-region"></a>